What is a first look?

 3. Your wedding day is a story to be told, full of moments and memories. don't let old tradition take that away.

 We live in a society laced with broken tradition and unique ideas when it comes to weddings.
-So why keep the one tradition that causes such anxiety?
-This tradition started thousands of years ago when arranged marriages were the thing.
+This tradition started thousands of years ago when arranged marriages were the thing (and also part of the reason for the veil).
 We have been given the opportunity to choose who to spend the rest of our lives with, and to document it.
-So why hold on to parts of that tradition?
-Remember: It probably isn't going to be as memorable as you think (see #2) and if the more intimate images we're able to capture are important to you, tradition isn't the way to go.
+So why hold on to parts of that old tradition?
+Remember: It probably isn't going to be as memorable as you think (see #2) and if the more intimate and relaxed images are more important to you, tradition isn't the way to go.

 4. You can't tell a full story with a half-day.